 The cost of pet food may come as a shock, particularly if your pet has special requirements.
 Of the estimated $12.2 billion Australian households spent on pet products in 2016, more than a third was on pet food (35%).

-There's a plethora of pet food options out there and in our premium pet food reviews, we discovered that some were certainly better than others.
+There's a plethora of pet food options out there, and when we've reviewed premium pet food in the past, we discovered that some were certainly better than others.

 Premium pet food brands make claims about the high-quality, often human-grade ingredients, having a high meat content, being grain-free and including 'superfoods'.
 But there's not enough definitive information to say whether premium foods are any better for your pet than regular pet food.